Another significant boost for web-based event apps?

-This article caught my eye this week, because if the rumours are true the implications could be huge for the event app industry.
+An article caught my eye this week, because if the rumours are true the implications could be huge for the event app industry.

-It’s a little techie, but broadly it says that various sources indicate that Apple is moving towards allowing its Safari browser to run ‘background workers’.
+Here's the article, it’s a little techie, but broadly it says that various sources indicate that Apple is moving towards allowing its Safari browser to run ‘background workers’.
 What this means is that audience devices will be able to use a web application without requiring an internet connection (‘offline mode’).

 Why is this important?